SymfonyCasts/netgen-layouts/sfcasts/using-blocks.md

 # Adding More Customized Blocks

-Coming soon...

-All right, we're going to work more on this recipes page later, but if we edit that layout, let's at least give our admin users a bit more flexibility, like the flexibility to change this title here.
-So cool, let's add a new title, lock right above there and put some texts into there.
-I'll hit publish and continue editing.
+We're going to work more on this Recipe List Layout later.
+But, let's do one more things right now.
+Edit that layout.
+I want to give our admin users the flexibility to change this *title*.
+So cool, let's add a new title block right above... and enter some text.
-And if you go over and refresh, what I'm trying to do is basically replicate this title here so then we can remove it from our Twig template.
-But if you refresh now that doesn't look right yet.
-So if we go over and look at that template, you can see the key is here that we need an h1 wrapped in a hero-rapper div right now this just gave us an h1, and you can see here on whenever you're using the title, you can actually change between h1, H two and eighth three.
-So the h1 is correct

-So how do we wrap this in another diviv and give it that hero rapper class?
-The answer to that is to add a nifty column inside of here.
-So we can add a column, move the title into the column, and then the column, we can get that of the CSS class hero dash wrapper.
-Now at publish publishing continu editing refresh.
-And much better, we can even kind of grab this text here and let's add a little text block.
-We'll put it right inside of that column, add the text publishing can continue saving.
-And now look at that.
-Beautiful.
-So now we can go in here and remove that from our template.
+Hit "publish and continue editing"... then go to the frontend.
+What I'm *attempting* to do is replicate this title, or "hero" area so that we can *remove* it from our Twig template.
+But when we refresh, that doesn't look right yet.

+Go over and look at that template.
+Ok: to replicate this, we need an `h1` tag wrapped in a `hero-wrapper` div.
+Right now, layouts is simply rendering an `h1`.
+And, by the way, you can, in the title block options, choose if you need `h1`, `h2` or `h3`. `h1` is correct for this situation.

+## Adding a Wrapper Div Column

+So: how can we wrap this in a `div` and give it that a `hero-wrapper` class?
+The
+answer: add a nifty "column" block inside... then move the title *into* the column.
+Coll right?
+Finally, when you click on the column, you can add any class you want.
+Add `hero-wrapper`.

+Let's try it!
+Hit "publish and continue editing", refresh the frontend and... much better!
+What about that text?
+Copy it, add a new "text" block right below our "title" block" and... paste .
+Publish and continue editing again... try the frontend again and... look at that!
+A perfect replica!

+Now, over in the template, we can remove that section entirely.
+The end result is the *same* thing as before... except admin users have the ability to change the text.

+## Custom CSS in Layouts or Pre-Made Custom Block Type?

-So now we only have one of them and the user has the ability to change that.
-Now you can see it did require to me to be a little bit technical here, I had to know the CSS class needed to be on this column.
-Um, if you have tech, that might not be a problem for you.
-If it is, you could actually create a custom block, like a hero block where the user just typed in the hero and text and you rendered this whole thing for them.
-We're not going to create custom blocks in this tutorial, but by the end you'll know you'll ha you'll have plenty to be able to do that yourself.
+Now, you can see that this *did* require me to be a bit technical: I had to know the CSS class that was needed for the column.
+If the admin users designing your layouts *are* a bit technical, then this might not be problem.
+But if your editors are *less* technical, you could, instead, create a custom block type - like a hero block - where the user just types in the text and you render this whole thing *for* them.
+We're not going to create custom blocks in this tutorial, in part because, by the end of the tutorial, you'll know everything you need to follow the docs for that.

+## The Layouts Web Debug Toolbar

-All right, back on the front end, open up the web two of our, again, I do want to, we're going to layouts comes with its own web debug toolbar icon.
-And if you click this, it's pretty cool, we're going to check out this many times.
-It shows you the layout that was resolved and even like the reason why that layout was resolved.
-But the really important thing here is the rendered blocks.
-This shows you all the blocks that were rendered for that page.
-So you can see there's one called a twig block render.
-For the top nav, there's a column block that was rendered.
-Then the title block, the text block, the full view block, and finally the twig block.
-So this is a cool way to kind of see all the different blocks that how they're being rendered, as well as the actual template behind them.
-Later we're going to talk about overriding those templates so we can customize how they look.
-All right, finally, now that we have this nice admin layouts admin area, I'll hit publish layout.
-We also, if you go to /admin, have easy admin installed.
-Here we go.
+All right, back on the front end, layouts comes with its own web debug toolbar icon.
+And if you click this, it's pretty cool.
+We're going to use this a *bunch* of times.
+It shows you the layout that was resolved and even like the *reason* why it was chosen.

+But the *really* useful thing is the "rendered blocks" section.
+This shows us all the layouts "blocks" that were rendered to build this page.
+So you can see there's one called "Twig Block" for the top nav, a "Column" block, then the "Title" block, "Text", full view block, and finally the last "Twig block" for the footer.
+This is a cool way to see all the different blocks that are being rendered, as well as the actual *template* behind each one.
+Later, we're going to talk about overriding those templates so we can customize how they look.
-So

-Let's add a link from easy admin over to our layouts to make life easier.
-So I'll go to src/Controller.
-Admin dashboard controller is what controls those links.
-Down here.
-We'll say yield menu item,:link to url.
-Let's call it layouts.
-Give it some icons, Fas fa-list.
-And then for the url we can say this->generate url.
-And then the name of the route is nng layouts_admin Layouts index.
-Perfect.
-So small detail there, but now I can go to /admin.
-I can click over to layouts and I get right here.
-Okay, so we can now add twig blocks.
-We can mixin title text, html, Google Maps videos right inside of here.
-But what about being able to embed a collection of, for example, recipes like on our homepage, being able to maybe recreate this widget and even select dynamically which recipes we want.
-Let's start diving into that topic next.
+## Linking to the Layouts Admin

+Back in the layouts admin, Publish the layout to get back to the main page.
+If you go to `/admin`, you'll find that our app already as EasyAdmin installed.
+Let's add a link from easy admin to our Layouts to make life easier.
+Open `src/Controller/Admin/DashboardController.php`... and find `configureMenuItems()`.
+Add another item with `yield MenuItem::linktoUrl()`, all it "Layouts" and give it some icons: `fas fa-list`.
+For the url, we can say `this->generateUrl()` and pass in the route name, which happens to be `nglayouts_admin_layouts_index`.

+Perfect!
+That's a small detail, but now when we're on `/admin`, we can click "Layouts" to jump right over.

+Okay, status check!
+We can render Twig blocks and mix in title, text, HTML, Google Maps and other content wherever we want.
+The more Twig blocks we have, the more flexibility we have.

+But what about being able to render a collection of recipes from our database, like we have on the homepage?
+That's a big piece of layers: let's start diving into that next.